Welcome to Depot!

 machine-agent and BuildKit with associated cache volumes.
 This design provides faster Docker image builds with as little configuration change as possible.

-The flow of a given Docker image build using
+The flow of a given Docker image build when using Depot looks like this:

 The same architecture is used for self-hosted builders, the only difference being where the